hatninja/AOLS2/README.md

 ####Optional
 * BitOp or Bit32
-Bit operations are required for AO 1.x versions and WebSocket support.
+Bit operations are required for WebSocket support.
 * Lua-getch
-Getch is required to support the interface.
+Getch is required to support the terminal interface feature.

 ## Running

 1. Clone the source to any location.
-2. Configure your server by looking in the `config` folder.
+2. Look in the `config` folder and configure as you like.
-3. Run using `lua /path/to/AOLS2/init.lua` or `luajit /path/to/AOLS2/init.lua`
+3. Run using `lua /path/to/init.lua` or `luajit /path/to/init.lua`

 ##Features